 So if one festive appetizer for the holidays is good, two are better, right?
 To go along with my Firecracker Chicken I posted about yesterday, I decided something blue would be nice to serve alongside all the red from the strawberries.
 A friend was telling me about a blueberry cheese ball her mom makes and so I did some searching on Google to see what I could find.
 I didn’t find many recipes, but of those I did, many of the cheese balls were more like cheesecakes… meant to be more a sweet dessert than sweet/savory appetizer with crackers.
-So I came up with my own combination so I can keep my original recipe category fresh and interesting.
+So I came up with my own combination.

 I liked the idea of dried blueberries for their more concentrated sweetness.
 They needed to hold their own in combination with salty feta cheese and bright, peppery red onion.
 A cream cheese base, a little fresh basil, a splash of apple cider vinegar and plenty of toasted pecans rounds out this fresh and festive take on the typical cheese ball.
 It obviously doesn’t need to be reserved for the Fourth of July, but it’s blueish-purple hue make it more than appropriate for red, white and blue themed events.